 While acquisition marketing focuses on acquiring new customers, retention marketing aims to bring back previous customers and hold on to existing ones.
 Studies have shown that this is a powerful practice with a high ROI.
 Acquiring new customers is between 5 and 25 times more expensive than retaining existing ones, and on top of that, increasing retention rates by just 5% can increase profits by up to 95%.

-An effective retention marketing strategy requires you to overdeliver on your promises to customers.
+An effective retention marketing strategy requires you to over deliver on your promises to customers.
 Find ways to make your business exceed their expectations from the start, such as by thanking them with a handwritten note.
-Go above and beyond when engaging with them, whether it's by sending out customer feedback surveys or taking extra steps to address their pain points.
-Finally, schedule automated emails and continue marketing to them with relevant products and other business updates, even after their first purchase.
+Go above and beyond when engaging with them, whether by sending out customer feedback surveys or taking extra steps to address their pain points.

 19. Brand marketing

 Unlike acquisition and retention marketing, brand marketing isn’t focused on making sales.
-Instead, its primary goal is to shape public perception of your brand.
+Instead, its primary goal is to shape how the public perceives your brand.

-In other words, brand marketing involves promoting your identity, not your products.
-This involves coming up with a cohesive brand language, colors, website design and logo.
+In other words, brand marketing promotes your identity, not your products.
+This involves creating a logo and coming up with a cohesive brand language, colors and website design.
 It also requires putting together a compelling brand story, as well as a mission statement that highlights your values as a business.

-For these efforts to be effective, your brand needs to deeply resonate with the interests, values and needs of your target market.
+For these efforts to be effective, your brand needs to deeply resonate with your target audiences’ interests, values and needs.
 Start by researching your audience, and then shape a brand that speaks to them directly.

 20. Behavioral marketing

-Behavioral marketing is a type of marketing that uses consumer behavior to decide how to target them with relevant material.
+Behavioral marketing uses consumer behavior to decide how to target an audience with relevant material.
 This involves finely segmenting audiences based on their behavior online.

-To get behavioral data, you’ll need to look at users’ search history, cookies and actions on your site.
-These offer important insights about a particular user’s interests and readiness to purchase.
+To get behavioral data, you can analyze users’ actions on your site.
+This offers important insights about a particular user’s interests and readiness to purchase.
 Based on this information, marketers can create specific promotional campaigns tailored for different audiences.

-As you might expect, this generally isn’t done manually.
-Marketing automation plays a vital role here, with certain behaviors triggering specific campaigns.
+As you might expect, marketing automation plays a vital role here, with certain behaviors triggering specific campaigns.
 A particular action on your website, for instance, might show that user a relevant Facebook ad or send them an automated email recommending related products.

 21. Nostalgia marketing

-Nostalgia marketing is the practice of evoking the power of nostalgia to create warm, happy feelings around your brand.
+Nostalgia marketing evokes the power of nostalgia to create warm, happy feelings around your brand.
 This involves infusing your promotional materials with familiar concepts that evoke fond memories, and it’s a great way to build trust in a new company.

 Think about the retro appeal of an 8-bit era video game or a glass Coca-Cola bottle with its timeless red logo.
-These appeal to our love for nostalgia, for our yearning for a pure and simple past.
+These appeal to our love for nostalgia and our yearning for a pure and simple past.

 To tap into this strategy, try launching a nostalgia-driven social media campaign that incorporates old school references and invokes childhood memories among your target audience.
 Just make sure your messaging stays consistent with your brand’s story, values and product.

 Another important type of marketing is neuromarketing.
-This is an entire field of marketing that applies neuropsychology to market research.
-By analyzing brain imaging and scanning to measure physiological and neural signals, neuromarketers study the brain’s response to marketing stimuli.
+This field of marketing applies neuropsychology to market research.
+Neuromarketers analyze brain imaging and scanning to measure physiological and neural responses to marketing stimuli.
 They can tell, for instance, if a customer is genuinely happy with a particular product, even if they don’t verbally express it.

 Not only is this a fascinating way to learn more about human behavior; it also helps guide organizations in creating marketing materials that truly work.
 All types of marketing consider psychology, but neuromarketing is founded in real, hard science.
 Guided by neural research, marketing professionals can develop a more informed approach to crafting marketing assets, designing products and developing a brand.